OT-SIMULATOR-KIT/ansible-simulator/README.md

 ## References
 Not Required

-## Assignment
+## Assignments

+Must Do
-- Create a Shell Script which will take inventory file and Task file as a input and perform tasks mention in Task file
+- Create a Jenkins pipelines which will take inventory file and Task file as a input and perform tasks mention in Task file

 Inventory file Example
 ```